Danko (singer)

-Alexander Valerievich Fadeyev (better known by his stage name Danko, born March 20, 1969) is a Russian singer, composer, songwriter, actor, businessman.
+Alexander Valerievich Fadeyev (born March 20, 1969), better known by his stage name Danko, is a Russian singer, composer, songwriter, actor, businessman.
 Danko is the pseudonym of the singer, coined by producer Leonid Gutkin.

 Biography

 Alexander Valerievich Fadeyev was born on March 20, 1969, in Moscow.
 His mother Elena Ilinskaya is a vocal teacher, father Valery Fadeyev, a physicist.

 At the age of five he performed as a soloist in the choir of the Loktev Pioneers Palace.
 In ten years he entered the Choreography School at the Bolshoi Theatre.
 In 1995, at the Serge Lifar competition in San Francisco (USA), he received the Silver Award for the number staged by choreographer Sergei Bobrov.
 After graduation, in 1988, he was invited to the troupe of the Bolshoi Theater, where during the work he attended master classes from Asaf Messerer, Galina Ulanova, Marina Semyonova, Boris Akimov.

-In the 1990-2000's he participated in the main repertoire performances of the Bolshoi Theater: Spartacus, Swan Lake, The Nutcracker, The Legend of Love, The Stone Flower, The Bayadere, Giselle, The Golden Age, Prince Igor, and many others.
+In the 1990s and 2000s he participated in the main repertoire performances of the Bolshoi Theater: Spartacus, Swan Lake, The Nutcracker, The Legend of Love, The Stone Flower, The Bayadere, Giselle, The Golden Age, Prince Igor, and many others.

-Between 2000-2005 he attended the correspondence course at the Russian Academy of Theatre Arts in the Producer Faculty.
+Between 2000 and 2005 he attended the correspondence course at the Russian Academy of Theatre Arts in the Producer Faculty.
 He graduated as manager-producer of the Theater and Concert Business.